At Ecora we are committed to integrating sustainability

 130x130 UNGC.svgE_SDG_logo_without_UN_emblem_horizontal_Transparent_WEB.png

-Ecora joined the United Nations Global Compact (‘UNGC’) in February 2022.
+Ecora joined the United Nations Global Compact (UNGC) in February 2022.
 As a participant, we are committed to voluntarily aligning our operations and strategy with the UNGC’s Ten Principles in the areas of human rights, labour, environment and anti-corruption.
-As such, in our continued support of the UNGC, we completed our first Communication on Progress for 2022 describing the practical actions that we have taken and the qualitative and quantitative results of our company in furtherance of the ten principles.
-Our Communication on Progress is available on the UN Global Compact websitewww. unglobalcompact.org/what-is-gc/participants/150805-Ecora- Resources-PLC
+As such, in our continued support of the UNGC, we completed our second Communication on Progress describing the practical actions that we have taken and the qualitative and quantitative results of our Company in furtherance of the Ten Principles.

-Initiatives across our business help advance a number of the Sustainable Development Goals (SDGs), which were adopted by the United Nations in 2015 as a universal call to action to end poverty, protect the planet, and ensure that by 2030 all people enjoy peace and prosperity.
-Last year, we provided first-time disclosure as to which of the SDGs are aligned with Ecora’s investment strategy.
-In our “Thematic Investing” section of this report, we demonstrate our progress against these identified SDGs.
-As part of the materiality assessment and assurance exercise with our key stakeholders which is referred to below, we will consider whether there are any other SDGs that align with other Ecora sustainability priorities.
+Initiatives across our business help advance a number of the United Nations Sustainable Development Goals (SDGs), which were adopted by the United Nations in 2015 as a universal call to action to end poverty, protect the planet, and ensure that by 2030 all people enjoy peace and prosperity.